mi3nts/BM3/README.md

 ## Codes

 Example codes and function source codes can be found in the /codes subdirectory.
 Example codes should run fine without any preceding steps.
-However, before calling functions it is important to follow the steps outlined in the Quickstart section of this documentation.
+In contrast, before calling functions it is important to follow the steps outlined in the Quickstart section of this documentation.

 The simplest way to call __BM3__ functions is from the command window.
 However, this may not always be practical.
 To use library functions in user-defined scripts complete the following steps: